 Hi.
 Another game was I bought clothes pins at dollar store.
 Every time someone said a word with M you took their clothes pin the most collected won a prize.
-Also a penny under a chair gets a prize.

 If your couple are movie buffs, you can play "who said that"? and list movie lines from movies dealing with marriage or romance.

 Another fun one is to put things on a tray like garter, favor, etc and put it in front of the guests to remember.
 Then when the person leaves the room, the guests have to describe what she was wearing!
 It's a hoot.

 I always enjoyed finding how many words you can make out of the couples full names such as Michael and Sarah Smith could be heart, mind, etc. I googled wedding shower games and got tons, so link up and have some fun!

 A fun game would be Two Truths and a Lie, themed around the bridal couple's courtship, where guests detect the lie for points.
 This could be done as a game show, or a questionnaire.
 For example...